- Major, Minor, and Modified Major

-I research across a variety of disciplines, including new media studies, philosophy, mathematics, music, and literature.
-My teaching focuses on new media and digital technologies and includes forays into composition, post-structuralist theory, music, and literature.
+I research across a variety of disciplines, including digital studies, philosophy, mathematics, music, and literature.
+My teaching focuses on digital technologies and culture and includes forays into composition, post-structuralist theory, music, and literature.
 As a teacher, my chief aim is to encourage students to think critically, a skill that transfers to every domain of human activity.

 Logic of the Digital, Bloomsbury Academic Press (2015).

 “Digital Sound, Thought,” in Sound Thinking, Bloomsbury Academic, (forthcoming 2017).

 “Touch in the Abstract,” SubStance 40:3 (2011), iss.
 126.

 “Web 2.0 and the Ontology of the Digital,” Digital Humanities Quarterly :http://www.digitalhumanities.org/dhq/ (2012).

 The Digital and Its Discontents.
 A short monograph about the ways in which the underlying logic of digital technologies shapes the cognitive and cultural habits of the people who use them.